nshawn4675/nshawn4675.github.io/_posts/2021-01-14-Minimum-Operations-to-Reduce-X-to-Zero.md

 ---
 layout: post
 title: "[LeetCode January Challange] Day 14 - Minimum Operations to Reduce X to Zero"
 date: 2021-01-14 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Two Pointers, Binary Search, Greedy, Sliding Window, Google]
+tags: [Medium, Array, Hash Table, Binary Search, Sliding Window, Prefix Sum, Google, C++]
 ---
 You are given an integer array <font color="red">nums</font> and an integer <font color="red">x</font>.
 In one operation, you can either remove the leftmost or the rightmost element from the array <font color="red">nums</font> and subtract its value from <font color="red">x</font>.
 Note that this **modifies** the array for future operations.